-New outdoor dining registration forms are available online, under the “Entertainment/Travel and Restaurants” section.
+New outdoor dining registration forms are available online (search for “restaurants” in the list of documents).

 Businesses without existing permits, and those who wish to expand their existing outdoor dining footprint, are encouraged to apply for our new outdoor dining options.
 Registration and approval is required for new or expanded outdoor dining prior to opening.